Hipo/django-sloop/README.md

         pass
 ```

-4. Run migrations.

-5. Make sure that you fill necessary information at the settings file:
+4. Make sure that you fill necessary information at the settings file:

 ```python
 # settings.py